GlitchedPanda/GlitchedPanda/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently learning Java for making a minecraft client.
+I'm currently learning C/C++
-I’m looking to collaborate on minecraft related stuff.

-How to reach me: My discord is: Glitched Panda#6839
+How to reach me: My discord is: GlitchedPanda